slingamn/simpleblock/README.md

 TODO
 ----

-* Disable doesn't disable all the filters (at least in the Chrome stable release), due to <http://code.google.com/p/chromium/issues/detail?id=107368>.
-This also means that clicking "apply changes" isn't sufficient to remove a filter; you'll have to restart the browser.
 * The options page needs better CSS (and more UX attention in general)
 * It should be possible to dump the filters to JSON, and to merge custom filters with an updated set of default filters